 Most escrow holdbacks arise in the context of new construction.
 If your new home’s interior is ready for move-in day, but the lot needs landscaping or other work that hasn’t been completed (perhaps because the weather hasn’t cooperated), you can generally close and then have the contractor complete the work when it is feasible to do so.

 You’re in the process of purchasing a home.
 It’s not perfect, but it’s everything you want.
 The FHA has strict appraisal guidelines, and shortly before your home loan is supposed to close, you find out you can’t close until the seller fixes the cracks in the driveway.
 You don’t mind the cracks, but the FHA does.
 The repairs will cost around $1,000.

-If Quicken Loans is your lender, you could be eligible for an escrow holdback.
-Quicken Loans will hold funds from the closing of the home that will be refunded once the repairs are complete.
-Typically, 150% of the bids or estimates are held (in this case, $1,500) to give sellers an even greater incentive to get the repairs done on time.
+If your loan is through Rocket Mortgage, you could be eligible for an escrow holdback.
+We will hold in escrow funds from the closing of the home that will be refunded once the repairs are complete.
+Typically, 120% of the bids or estimates are held (in this case, $1,500) to give sellers an even greater incentive to get the repairs done on time.

 On most occasions, the seller is providing the funds.
 If the repairs end up costing more than originally anticipated, the buyer will be responsible for the extra expenses.
 After an appraisal is completed, the funds will be returned to their original owner.

-This happens more often than you might think.
+Escrow holdbacks happen more often than you might think.
 You don’t have to push back the loan closing until all repairs are finished.
 You have options that will likely allow you to keep your closing date and still get the necessary repairs done.
 If you’ve found yourself in a similar situation, contact a Home Loan Expert to discuss your options today.
-For general questions, post in the comments.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.